khj1977/geometry_math/README.md

 For me, conbination of geometry and manifold seems close to albegra-geometry in old high school text.

-Applications areas are assumed to be analysis of ODE esp, smart material systems, robotics, automatic controlled vehicle and so on.
+Applications areas are assumed to be analysis of ODE esp, smart material systems, robotics, automatic controlled vehicle, fluid dynamics, electro-magnetic dynamics and so on.